-Chicago Bulls Tickets for Sale
+Chicago Bulls tickets

 The Chicago Bulls started playing professionally back in 1966.
 Then they were part of one of the first major expansions undertaken by the NBA.
 The club quickly established itself as a competitive team.
 They had a pair of tough guards in Norm Van Lier and Jerry Sloan and relied on Bob Love and Chet Walker in the front court.
 This group had four 50-win seasons in the franchise’s first decade in the league.
 The Bulls went as far as the conference finals.

 All this changed once the NBA merged with the ABA.
 The Bulls were one of the rare NBA teams to endure worse seasons after the dispersal draft.
 Of course, this all led to the pivotal summer of 1984.
 That summer the Bulls drafted Michael Jordan with the third pick.
 He would alter the direction of the franchise.
 Before the arrival of Scottie Pippen and Horace Grant as teammates and Phil Jackson as the head coach, Chicago would consistently reach the playoffs and Jordan would consistently lead the league in scoring.

 MJ actually changed the way the game was played and was a major reason the league was able to expand once again.
 Yet, Jordan had to learn to play with the rest of the team before his team would become serious contenders.
 Jackson convinced Jordan to play within the Tex Winters triangle offense and the Bulls quickly overtook the Detroit Pistons and became the best team in the Eastern Conference and the NBA.
 With this offense, which worked with Jordan pre and post-baseball, and an oppressive defense the Bulls had two three-peats and won a total of six championships in eight seasons.